roveda/HtmlDocument/README.md

 ## HtmlDocument
-Perl module to build simple html documents in memory and save them to disk.
+A perl module to build simple html documents in memory and save them to disk.

-Use this perl package to create a html document.
+Use this perl package to create an html document.
 It will create an empty html when instantiated and you may use methods to append more html to it.
 You cannot insert elements, only append!

+# General
+The html document ist created as a string, containing an arbitrary number of html elements that you append to the string.
+When you request the html, the string is enclosed in html head and body sections and returned.

+This does NOT cover ANY POSSIBLE html tags and is not a replacement for the usage of native html coding itself.
+The user still need to know about html and can add arbitrary html using the add_html() method.

-Supported html elements are: paragraphs, headings, tables, anchors, breaks, horizontal rulers.
+Supported html elements are: paragraphs, headings, tables, anchors, links, breaks, horizontal rulers and remarks.
+Default style definitions can be adopted to your preferences.

-It has special features concerning anchors, see the detailed description below.
+It has special features concerning anchors to simplify table of contents, see the detailed description below.

     HtmlDocument->new([title]);
 Create a new html document, give optionally a title (can also be set later).